 Writing the actual emails of your autoresponder series might be the hardest part of this job.
 You may even want to outsource it to a professional copywriter.
 However, if you still want to learn how to do it yourself, here’s what you should keep in mind:

 - Focus on the reader first.
 You should always write your emails to address the needs of your subscribers, not yours.
 Offer ways to solve their problems, don’t simply talk about your products and how great they are.
 Ask yourself, what are the biggest pain points/struggles for my subscribers?
 How can I solve their current problem in this email?

 - Use personalization.
-Personalizing the content of your emails (depending on your segment from Chapter 3) will make it infinitely more relevant and valuable to them.
+Personalizing the content of your emails (depending on your segment from Chapter 3) will make it so much more relevant and valuable to them.
 Personalization goes beyond sticking your subscriber’s first name into the email.
 You need to tailor the actual content of the email to address their needs.
 For instance, an online retailer will find it much more valuable to read an email with the subject line, “How to build backlinks to your eCommerce store” than just a generic subject line, “How to build backlinks.”

 - Write great subject lines.
 David Ogilvy once said that 80 cents of your dollar should be spent on writing headlines.
 With emails, the subject line is just as important.
 If it doesn’t catch your attention, you won’t open it.
 So, spend the majority of your time writing and polishing your subject line.
 A great email subject line entices curiosity about the content of the email.
 It’s also personal, and highly relevant to the recipient.